MohitSharma-21/Engage-22-Project-Backend/README.md

 	  }
 	]
 	```
-	Response Code: `200`

--   `POST /api/todo/create/` **(The Response Body of this endpoint is different from what we have created for Task 1)**
+-   `POST /api/todo/create/`

-	Create a Todo entry for the logged in user.
+	Creates a Todo entry for the logged in user.
 Requires token in the Authorization header.

 	Request Body:
 	```